December 19, 2024

 It’s easy to turn our ankles when playing sports or simply going about our daily routines.
 Before thinking about how to treat a sprained ankle, you need to be sure that’s definitely what you’re dealing with.

 The ankle is a complex piece of engineering, with three bones and several muscles and ligaments working together.
 A sprain means that you have overextended a ligament.
-This is not as serious as snapping the ligament but still needs treatment.
+This could result in a deltoid ligament sprain, or something else depending on what exact type of injury has occurred.
+This is not as serious as completely snapping the ligament but it will still need treatment.

 The classic signs of a sprained ankle are: